2013 Stanford University-Peking University Internet Law and Public Policy Conference

 Partner at Sidley Austin LLP

-Yabo Lin is a Partner at Sidley Austin LLP, focusing on technology mergers and acquisitions.
+Yabo Lin was a Partner at Sidley Austin LLP, specializing in technology mergers and acquisitions.

 Yannick Carapito

-Senior Attorney, Antitrust Team at Legal and Corporate Affairs Group, Microsoft
+Senior Attorney, Antitrust Team, Legal and Corporate Affairs Group at Microsoft

-Yannick Carapito is a Senior Attorney on the Antitrust Team within Microsoft's Legal and Corporate Affairs Group.
+Yannick Carapito was a Senior Attorney in the Antitrust Team of Microsoft's Legal and Corporate Affairs Group, handling antitrust legal matters.

 ZHANG Shouwen